 If a House Staff receives a full Texas Medical, Dental, or Podiatric License, they will be required to obtain their own Federal DEA Controlled Substance Certificate within 45 calendar days of license issue date.
-After 45 days, the assigned institutional suffix number will become null and void and prescriptive authority will be suspended until the certificate has been received.
+After 45 days, the assigned institutional suffix number will become null and void and prescriptive authority will be suspended until the certificate has been received and a copy provided to Professional Staff Services.
 If a House Staff does not plan to moonlight or to use the DEA certificate at non-UH facilities, they may complete the Exemption From the Application Fee portion of the DEA application.
-The application is located at www.deadiversion..usdoj.gov.
+The application is located at www.deadiversion.usdoj.gov.
 Please contact Professional Staff Services at (210) 358-0062 for certifying official information.